scrapjs/jsxify/faq.md

 ### Portals?

-Any JSX node in jsxify can provide `container` property to be deployed into any target.
+Any JSX node in jsxify can provide a `container` property defining a target node to mount the JSX into.

 Consider React example: